-A CRYPT15 file is an encrypted backup file created by the Android version of WhatsApp Messenger.
-It contains a record of the messages a user has sent and received through WhatsApp, encrypted using 256-bit AES encryption.
+A CRYPT15 file is an encrypted database backup created by the Android version of WhatsApp Messenger.
+It contains messages a user has sent and received through WhatsApp and is encrypted with 256-bit AES encryption for security purposes.

-Then, you must locate your CRYPT15 file.
-WhatsApp stores CRYPT15 files in the following directory: /sdcard/WhatsApp/Databases.
+WhatsApp stores CRYPT15 files in the following directory:

-You may find multiple CRYPT15 database files in your Databases folder, with YYYY-MM-DD dates included in their filenames.
-WhatsApp creates new backup files periodically; the dates in these files' filenames represent when they were created.
+Also, you may find multiple CRYPT15 database files in your Databases folder, with YYYY-MM-DD dates included in their filenames.
+WhatsApp employs this naming convention because it creates new backup files periodically (the dates in these files' filenames represent when the app created them).

-If you need to free up space on your SD card, you can delete most of your dated CRYPT15 files without affecting WhatsApp or your message history.
-However, you should always keep the most recent one or two CRYPT15 files, in case you need to restore your message history.
+If you need to reclaim storage space on your SD card, you can delete dated CRYPT15 files without affecting WhatsApp or your message history.
+However, you should always keep the most recent one or two CRYPT15 files in the event you need to restore your message history.

-You can also use a CRYPT15 file to migrate or restore your WhatsApp message history on an Android device.
-To do so, you must rename your most recent CRYPT15 file to msgstore.db.crypt15, delete and reinstall WhatsApp, and then follow the app's prompts to manually restore your message history.
-For more detailed instructions from WhatsApp, click here.
+You can also migrate or restore your WhatsApp message history on an Android device with a CRYPT15 file.
+To do so, you must rename your most recent CRYPT15 file to msgstore.db.crypt15, uninstall and reinstall WhatsApp, and then tap RESTORE in the app when prompted.